jsnyder159/Horiseon-Refactor/README.md

 -All links for search in header were fixed and will move you to proper location on the page.
 Search engine optimization was missing "id" attribute.

--Added color key to top of CSS for quick reference and ease for future modifications.

 -CSS selectors and properties were consolidated.
 Three groups for the same function were made into one and relabeled for easier navigating.

 -CSS was organized so that a given element is with other functions for that element.